Mr. Crocker’s House & Collection

 The saddening loss of masterpieces on Nob Hill after the San Francisco earthquake and fire has never been fully itemized.
 All of the Big Four had died and their palaces stood mostly unoccupied except for staff and security guards for over a decade.
 But much of the furnishings and art remained.
 George Crocker rented out his parent’s Nob Hill home to J.P.
 Morgan for a month in 1901, five years before the earthquake.
 It was then fully furnished with all the art hung in the gallery and all the statuary in place.

-The nearby Bohemian Club lost not only works by much collected artist-members which were decorating its walls, but a dozen paintings on loan for the summer “jinks” by Old Masters, including a Rembrandt, a Diaz and a Murillo worth an estimated $100,000 ($3.5 million today).
+Another severe loss of art occurred at the nearby Bohemian Club, which lost not only works by much collected artist-members which were decorating its walls, but a dozen paintings on loan for the summer “jinks” by Old Masters including a Murillo, a Diaz, and a Rembrandt.

 “Expectations from our Aunt” is a scene of manners by Parisian Jules Worms, called a “capital comedy-painting.”
 Like a queen on her throne, in front of the vuelle of her stately Louis Quatorze bed, an old lady of uncertain temper sits glowering.
 For fear of drafts she is wrapped in the old-fashioned hood and mantle worn by dowagers.
 The expression shows that her intellect is concentrated on her own aches and pains.